How to run field optimization

 Procedure:

-What is Field Optimization?
 Field optimization is a numerical design operation that optimizes design parameter values within the bounds of a design space (based on a set of objectives and constraints).
-Field optimization allows the user to run an optimization algorithm on specific parameters such as lattice or shell thickness to achieve the best geometry for the desired objective (while considering complex and multivariate design constraints).
+Field optimization allows the user to run an optimization algorithm on specific parameters, such as lattice or shell thickness, to achieve the best geometry for the desired objective (while considering complex and multivariate design constraints).

 Before starting with field optimization, we have two requirements: FE Volume Mesh and Boundary Conditions (BCs) to apply the Constraints.
 Follow the instructions in the links below to prepare your model for field optimization.